So you are thinking of using Ubuntu? Or perhaps you have already started using Ubuntu?

 And a few tips to make your system a bit more snappy (if not a lot).

 No operating system is perfect.
 Ubuntu is not an exception.
 You might encounter a few issues that are common to Ubuntu.

 You'll often see this message.
 Don't panic.
 It's not a catastrophe.

-It is not uncommon to see error while updating your system.
-This specially happens when you try getting applications from external sources.
+It is not uncommon to see errors while updating your system.
+This especially happens when you try getting applications from external sources.

 No wifi?
 Here are a few troubleshooting tips.

-If you dual boot, you may experience wring time being displayed in both operating systems.
+If you dual boot, you may experience the wrong time being displayed in both operating systems.
 Here's the fix.